sophiedasinger/MMASecondProject/README.md

   * BearKare accessories are not final but currently consist of an Arduino Yun and an arangement of hall sensors in the bear,
   * The toothbrush contains a magnet to trigger the hall sensors.
   * The Bracelet contains an accelerometer.
+* Server hosted on Heroku (https://peaceful-woodland-42419.herokuapp.com/) - see Server directory for readme

 ## Instructions for use
 * The user receives a local notification for a scheduled task when outside of the app.
 This can either be a banner or an alert, configurable via the device settings.